-We can only achieve this happy state of affairs if our books are also attractive to our readers, and thank goodness there are enough of you out there who like the same things as we do.
+We can only achieve this happy state of affairs if our books are also attractive to our readers, and thank goodness there are still enough of you out there who like the same things as we do.
 Because if you stop supporting us, we shall have to stop producing the books.
 We hope you enjoy them.
-If you would like details of future publications please let us know.

 For 25 years our address was Twelveheads, being the Messenger family home, and that address remains in many of our current titles.
-However, the time came to move on from Chy Mengleth and we took the opportunity to change to a P O Box number to separate business from personal but this does not mean that our readers will receive any less personal service.
+However, the time came to move on from Chy Mengleth and into Chacewater village.
+Please note that this is a postal business and not open to callers.

 Editorial and design work takes place at the partners' own homes using an assortment of PCs and Apple computers.